Homestay accommodation is a great way to learn about New Zealand culture and to practise your English in a friendly and relaxed environment.

 For homestay enquiries please contact: email@example.com

-Please note that all students under the age of 18 years must reside in ELA approved accommodation.
+Please note that all students under the age of 18 years must reside in ELA approved accommodation and additional charge will apply.

 If living in a homestay isn’t for you, our Accommodation team can help you find an apartment close to the ELA.
 Please note that accommodation is subject to availability.